brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - I spent a lot of time networking and catching up with friends and family that I've been putting on pause while I study this JS stuff
 - Just starting to dive back into build processess again.
 Man, I'm so rusty with all the webpack stuff!
 - My brother Mike might want to take a DevYear too.
 Just thinking about teaching too.
+- Dad agreed to help Mike with studying web development.
+Mike will be meeting with me to learn the basics until he can do them on his own.